MicrosoftDocs/cpp-docs.it-it/docs/standard-library/deque-class.md

 ### <a name="parameters"></a>Parametri

+*POS*<br/>
-*POS* la posizione dell'elemento della deque a cui fare riferimento.
+ Posizione dell'elemento della deque a cui fare riferimento.

 ### <a name="return-value"></a>Valore restituito